Design Decision: Evaluating Application Delivery Methods

 Traditional: Traditional means an application is installed directly on the user’s endpoint and / or Citrix Virtual Apps and Desktops workload.
 This type is also referred to as classic application.
 Calling them legacy application would not be accurate since most of the applications today still have to be installed and are not available as SaaS applications.

 From a technical perspective, SaaS applications are preferred.
 The code is run on a web server hosted in a cloud environment, which typically causes less resource usage on the client / front-end side.
 In addition, scalability and maintenance of the back-end system is no longer your concern as it is taken care of by the application provider.
 In this model, the application is also kept in an “evergreen” state without major impacts to your environment.
 On the client / front-end only a browser is needed to access the application.
 Hence, little to no maintenance work related to the application is needed here either.
 This setup also enables you to use any device of your choosing since there is no dependency on the operating system.
 Citrix Workspace is the ideal platform to deliver and manage SaaS applications in a secure manner.
-Features and solutions like Secure Private Access, Security Analytics, Single-Sign-On to SaaS applications and the incorporation of microapps through Workspace intelligence provide a unified and therefore best user experience with the highest security possible.
+Features and solutions like Secure Private Access, and Security Analytics provide a unified and therefore best user experience with the highest security possible.